 Nebraska Cross Country - Pioneers Park

-The Nebraska cross country program hosts the Woody Greeno/Nebraska Invitational each year at Pioneers Park.
+The Nebraska cross country program hosts the Woody Greeno/Dirksen Invitational each year at Pioneers Park.

-Located in southwest Lincoln, the Huskers home course is Pioneers Park where Nebraska annually hosts the Woody Greeno/Nebraska Invitational.
-The meet celebrated its 26th year of competition in 2015 and is one of the largest annual races in the Midwest, as nearly 700 athletes compete.
+Located in southwest Lincoln, the Huskers home course is Pioneers Park where Nebraska annually hosts the Woody Greeno/Dirksen Invitational.
+The meet will celebrate its 28th year of competition in 2017 and is one of the largest annual races in the Midwest, as nearly 700 athletes compete.
 Pioneers Park holds a challenging 5,000-meter course that rolls over the tree-covered hills in the 900-acre park.

-Nebraska has captured 13 men’s titles and 17 women’s titles, including the 2015 men's crown.
+Nebraska has captured 13 men's titles and 17 women's titles, including the 2015 men's crown.
 The Huskers swept the 2006, 2007, 2008 and 2009 University titles.
-Ten athletes have captured 13 individual titles, including Fran ten Bensel, who won three consecutive titles in the 1990s.
-Anna Peer cruised to athe women's title in 2014, while Joe Harter won the University division and finished second overall in 2014.
+A total of 10 Nebraska athletes have captured 13 individual titles, including Fran ten Bensel, who won three consecutive titles in the 1990s.
+Anna Peer cruised to the women's title in 2014, while Joe Harter won the University division and finished second overall in 2014.